Deltopia: Evolution into Deltopia and continued growth

 With the success of the restrictions put in place to prevent 2009's Floatopia 2, government officials made the temporary beach alcohol ban permanent in November 2009.
 Officials also contemplated restricting beach access, an idea later made official, to retard the growth of an impending Floatopia 2010.
 In response to the changes, attendees took to Del Playa Drive in block party fashion and renamed the event "Deltopia" after the street's name.
 The event drew a smaller crowd in 2010, estimated at 8,000 attendees.
 As officials placed restrictions on the event, attendees changed their plans and continued to grow the event with an estimated 8,000 to 10,000 attendees in 2012 and 15,000 to 18,000 in 2013.

 Floatopia/Deltopia 2014

 Authorities arrested about 100 attendees of Deltopia 2014.
 According to police, the party turned violent after some of the approximately 15,000 attendees objected to the arrest of a partygoer by the University of California Santa Barbara Police.

 Resurgence in 2022

 After a two-year hiatus due to restrictions stemming from the COVID-19 pandemic, Deltopia returned in Spring 2022.
 In response, local authorities declared the event a multi-casualty incident, which allowed authorities to triage emergencies from attendees and shift resources accordingly.
 Multiple arrests and medical emergencies occurred over the duration of the event.

+Noise ordinance, creation of Soltopia

+In January 2026, the Santa Barbara County Board of Supervisors approved a 72-hour noise ordinance in Isla Vista for the weekend of Deltopia, effectively cancelling the unsanctioned event.
+In its place, the Isla Vista Community Services District planned an event called "Soltopia," a festival hosted in The Loop, away from Del Playa Drive.
+Approximately 12,000 people attended the first iteration of the newly-created festival on April 4, 2026 and authorities did not report any arrests or citations within the grounds of the festival.